Fountain-Coach/teatro-codex-macos-prompt-field-guide/parts/part-01.md

 - Structure prompts by Intent → Structure → Behavior → Context.
 - Name macOS targets and constraints (version, sandbox, menus).
 - Favor native SwiftUI primitives and standard app scenes.

+Examples: See the [Examples index](../examples/README.md) for orientation.

+## Try This
+- Write an Intent → Structure → Behavior → Context prompt for a 3‑pane editor.
+- Draft two prompt variants for the same UI; compare clarity and outcomes.
+- Ask for an NSOpenPanel flow in a sandboxed SwiftUI app.
 ## Navigation

 ---